BKeyport/MMM-Block/README.md

 ### this module is suspended and is no longer actively being maintained.
 If you'd like to take it over, please let me know.

-This is a module for the [MagicMirror](https://github.com/MagicMirrorOrg/MagicMirror) project.
+This is a module for the [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) project.

 It's purpose is to move modules to not be hidden behind external modules.
-An example of use would be to move a module down to allow OMXPLayer to run on top of the MagicMirror Screen.
+An example of use would be to move a module down to allow OMXPLayer to run on top of the MagicMirror² Screen.

 ## Installation